sergioalegre/Kubernetes/Dockers.md

   - Restore:
     -Para restaurar **sudo docker load -i /media/DISCO_USB_EXT/backup_grafana01.tar**
     - Nos cargará la imagen y ahora con **docker run** lo instanciaremos

+### Backup-Restore-volumenes
+  - When you run postgres inside a docker container, it stores its data in something called a volume.
+The path in your screenshot is that of a volume.
+Volumes are meant be accessed only from containers.
+In your case, you can only access it from the container pgsql-0.
+You need to be logged in as root if your want to access it from the Linux VM directly.

+  - Here’s an alternative method for backing up your database.
+Use the following command: **docker exec pgsql-0 pg_dump -U postgres <database_name> > backup.sql**
+  This will run the pg_dump command “inside” the container called pgsql-0, and store the results in a file called backup.sql.
+You can restore the backup using the command: **docker exec -i <postgres_container_name> psql -U postgres -d <database_name> < backup.sql**

 ### Reinstalar (no se si pierde datos no volatiles, probado en un docker con datos volatiles)